My Pardon

 12 to 18 months from start to finish.
 Document gathering takes 2–4 months, then the Parole Board takes 6–12 months to process.
 We show you how to run steps in parallel so you're not waiting longer than you need to.

-Yes — the Parole Board says so themselves.
-You don't need a lawyer or any third-party service.
+No — the Parole Board says so themselves.
+You don't need a pardon company or any third-party service.
 What people struggle with isn't the legal side, it's figuring out the steps and avoiding mistakes.
 That's what we're for.

 Your RCMP criminal record (obtained through fingerprinting), court documents from each courthouse where you were convicted, local police records checks from every jurisdiction you've lived in, and your completed Parole Board forms.
 We tell you exactly what to request, from where, and in what order.